nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/request-flows/create.md

 - No special validation needed

 **For Clone task**:
-- Calls `validateCloneTask()` to ensure package doesn't already exist
+- Ensures package doesn't already exist
 - Clone can only create the first revision of a package
 - Subsequent revisions must use Copy or Upgrade

 **For Upgrade task**:
-- Calls `validateUpgradeTask()` to verify all source revisions are Published
+- Verifies all source revisions are Published
 - Ensures stable upstream sources for upgrade operations

 **Result**: Task validated, ready to execute